 Toronto Councillor Joe Mihevc.
 (Toronto Sun files)

 In light of the upcoming vote on the proposed island airport expansion and introduction of jets, the crew boarded the Marjorie E. vessel to castaway any unfathomable myths of “no harm” to Toronto’s waterfront.
 Get ready to hear the full deck on health impacts and safety threats on citizens, natural habitat and wildlife!
-Watch the video below!
+Watch the video!